bitfragment/plnotes/_go/program-structure.md

 * `type <name> <standard type>`
 * Casting with `myType(value)`
 * Use case: with Fahrenheit and Celsius values to prevent them from being compared or combined directly

+## Scope

+* *Scope* is a region of text at compile time; *lifetime* is an interval of referrability in run time
+* The entire source of a program is considered a *universe block* having what in other languages we would call global scope
+* At package level, the order of declaration has no effect on scope: a declaration may refer to itself, or to a declaration that follows it
+* `init()` functions will be automatically called in the order in which they are declared, once the program starts.
+This is useful for e.g. precomputing a table of values
+* Programs are lexically scoped within blocks
+* "Inner" (inside a nested block) declarations of a given name will *shadow* or *hide* "outer" declarations of the same name
+* Use `var` if you need to declare a universe-block (i.e. global) variable inside a function

 ## Sources